-Finding out that cancer has come back after treatment can be a very difficult time.
+Finding out that cancer has come back after treatment can be very difficult.
 Shock, disbelief, anxiety, fear, anger, grief, and a sense of loss of control are common emotions.
 All these feelings are normal responses to this difficult experience.
 Some people find this diagnosis more upsetting than the first one.
 It's a good idea to seek professional help to deal with these feelings.
-Free counselling is available at our affiliated cancer support centres.
+Free counselling is available through many local cancer support centres.
 See www.cancer.ie for a list of centres.

-It is important to remember that cure can still be reached even in this situation.
-For help and support at this time call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre and talk to one of our cancer nurses.
+It is important to remember that a cure can still be reached even in this situation.
+For help and support at this time call our Support Line on 1800 200 700 or visit a Daffodil Centre and talk to one of our cancer nurses.